Best in Manufacturing – February 09, 2021

 Ecommerce quality control is important

-- Fixing defects on site to avoid costly rework.
-If your products have left the factory and already arrived at the store, it will cost much higher price to rework or repair defects.
+- Fixing defects on-site to avoid costly rework.
+If your products have left the factory and already arrived at the store, it will cost a much higher price to rework or repair defects.
 PSI can identify the defective ones on site so you can ask the manufacturer to fix the issues at their expense.

 - Ensure your time-to-market.
 The shipment won’t wait for you.
 Finding and fixing problems with PSI before shipments can minimize any delays.

 - Provide better quality.
-Once you have found and repaired the defective parts on your goods, the consumers will receive products with better quality.
+Once you have found and repaired the defective parts on your goods, the consumers will receive products of better quality.

 - Avoid bad comments and returns.
-For ecommerce sellers, high return rate will leave a bad remark on your e-store.
-Consumers would not choose a shop with complaintss and low star reviews.
+For eCommerce sellers, a high return rate will leave a bad remark on your e-store.
+Consumers would not choose a shop with complaints and low-star reviews.

 In short, consumers will not lower their quality requirements just because they shop online.
 Ensure product quality is the baseline of any business.